glloyd0314/livedl/Readme.md

 # livedl
-A tool which has could record niconico's new HTML5 live streaming.
+A tool which could record niconico's new HTML5 live streaming.
 It could also record live streaming from Twitcasting and YouTube with `streamlink` and `youtube-dl`.

 ## Build in Linux, e.g. Ubuntu